Kamino-Finance/hyperplane/js/README.md

-# Token-swap JavaScript API
+# Hyperplane JavaScript API

-The Token-swap JavaScript library comprises:
+The Hyperplane JavaScript library comprises:

 * A library to interact with the on-chain program
 * A test client that exercises the program